On this page:

 Why do I need to complete a Registration of Interest (ROI) for Victorian skilled visa nomination?

 To be considered for Victorian skilled visa nomination, you must first submit a Registration of Interest (ROI).
-The information you provide in your SkillSelect EOI and your ROI enables the Victorian Government to invited applicants for Victorian visa nomination.
+The information you provide in your SkillSelect EOI and your ROI enables the Victorian Government to invite applicants for Victorian visa nomination.

 A ROI is not an application for Victorian visa nomination.